lowRISC/opentitan/doc/ug/dv_methodology/index.md

 This eases our effort by allowing us to develop less complex tests and verification logic (pertaining to those pre-verified modules) since our criteria for closure reduces to only functionally exercising the IOs and their interactions with the rest of the DUT to prove that sub-modules are properly connected.

 Of course, the rest of the sub-modules and glue-logic within the DUT that are not pre-verified do need to undergo the full spectrum of coverage closure.
-We achieve this by patterning the compile-time code coverage model in a particular way (this is a simulator tool-specific capability; for VCS, this is same as the coverage hierarchy file that is written and passed to the simulator with the `-cm_hier` option).
+We achieve this by patterning the compile-time code coverage model in a particular way; this is a simulator tool-specific capability: for VCS, this uses the coverage hierarchy file that is written and passed to the simulator with the `-cm_hier` option.

 ### Coverage Collection Guidelines

 Coverage closure is perhaps the most time-consuming part of the whole DV effort, often with low return.
 Conservatively collecting coverage on everything might result in poor ROI of DV user's time.
-Also, excessive coverage collection slows down the simulation.
+Also, excessive coverage collection slows down simulation.
 This section aims to capture some of the best practices related to coverage closure.

 It is recommended to follow these guidelines when collecting coverage: